wincent/relay/contrib/lightweight-results/NOTES.md

   using simple property access (eg. `this.props.viewer.notifications.count`, which would transpile to `this.props.viewer().notifications().count()` or any of a number of other possible variants).
+- Indicate the presence of subfields using bit arrays rather than textual field names.

 [FlatBuffers]: https://google.github.io/flatbuffers/
 [JSON Graph]: https://netflix.github.io/falcor/documentation/jsongraph.html